Monday, July 31, 2017

 Wonder if we'll ever get Toshiro Mifune to have his own day.

 I'm honored to have been asked to participate, and this year I'm upping my contributions.
-Here is a list of stars that I will be writing about.
-Films with an asterisk (*) will be shown for that star's day.

 I urge everyone to look at the contributions of others for the Journeys In Classic Film Summer Under the Stars Blogathon, and enjoy these great stars all month long.